g8os/home/specs/g8os_build_environment.md

-### G8OS build environment setup & managed by AYS (REPO_BUILD_X)
+### ZeroOS build environment setup & managed by AYS (REPO_BUILD_X)

 #### bootstrap the build environment

-- create a telegram "G8OS build" group, invite whoever is interested to know about this
+- create a telegram "ZeroOS build" group, invite whoever is interested to know about this
     - create user inside which is our robot used in this build process
     - this will be used over all REPO_BUILD_X environments